shiltemann/Virtual-Normal-Correction/README.md

 For any questions, please contact Saskia Hiltemann (s.hiltemann@erasmusmc.nl)

+Tools have moved to the main Galaxy ToolShed: https://toolshed.g2.bx.psu.edu/

 ## Example

 There is an example run using just 3 normals (chr21 only) and input from HCC1187 (chr21 only) available in the folder "example".
 See the README document in the example folder for more information about running the example data.